 - Museum at Market Square: $5

-- Wieliczka Salt Mine: half-day trip from Krakow, $35 for a bus tour
+- Wieliczka Salt Mine: a half-day trip from Krakow, $35 for a bus tour

 - Walking tour: Free (but you should tip the guides) or $16 (for paid tours)